Emmanuel Macron is reportedly mulling pension reforms that were put on hold during the COVID-19 pandemic.

 But it could also burnish the French president’s reformist credentials after the COVID-19 crisis forced him into a more managerial role.

 Macron is expected to unveil his plans when he addresses the nation ahead of Bastille Day on July 14.
-The fact that it has leaked reforms may be back on the table suggests he is testing the waters.
+The fact that it has leaked he may bring back reforms suggests he is testing the waters.
 So let me add my arguments to the discussion.

 Spain has a critical and essential employment problem: high chronic unemployment and job insecurity.
 Both of these are among the key causes of an embarrassing inequality, one of the worst in Europe.